-The best document editing and management software - at a glance
+The best document editing and management software can provide a simple way to administrate and organize your team's files.

 Scaling down the canvass a little, Evernote, as its name suggests, specializes in note taking, filing and sharing, and has been widely adopted in the work place (and by individuals) for a number of years.